-PROFESSOR JENNY HOCKING FASSA is Research Professor and Australian Research Council DORA Fellow in the National Centre for Australian Studies.
+PROFESSOR JENNY HOCKING FASSA is Research Professor and Australian Research Council Discovery Outstanding Researcher Award (DORA) Fellow in the School of Philosophical, Historical and International Studies (SOPHIS).
 She is a Fellow of the Academy of the Social Sciences in Australia and in 2014 was appointed the inaugural Distinguished Whitlam Fellow with the Whitlam Institute, Western Sydney University.
-Professor Hocking is an award winning author and a regular commentator on Australian politics and history, political biography and counter-terrorism.
-Professor Hocking is the author of several books including The Dismissal Dossier: Everything You Were Never Meant to Know About November 1975 (MUP 2015), Gough Whitlam: His Time (MUP 2012), Gough Whitlam: A Moment in History (MUP 2008), Frank Hardy: Politics Literature Life (2005) and Lionel Murphy: a Political Biography (CUP.
+Professor Hocking is an award winning author and scriptwriter and a regular commentator on Australian politics and history, political biography and counter-terrorism.
+She is the author of several books including The Dismissal Dossier: Everything You Were Never Meant to Know About November 1975 (MUP 2015), Gough Whitlam: His Time (MUP 2012) and Gough Whitlam: A Moment in History (MUP 2008), Frank Hardy: Politics Literature Life (2005) and Lionel Murphy: a Political Biography (CUP.
 1997).
 The second volume of Jenny Hocking’s definitive two-volume biography of Gough Whitlam, Gough Whitlam: His Time, won the 2014 Barbara Ramsden Award in the Fellowship of Australian Writers Literary Awards and was shortlisted in the 2013 Prime Minister’s Literary Awards (Australian History Prize), the National Biography Award, the Queensland Literary Awards and long-listed in the 2013 NiB Waverley Awards for Literature.
 The fist volume, Gough Whitlam: A Moment in History, was shortlisted for the 2009 Magarey Medal for Biography, the Queensland Premier’s Awards, The Age Book of the Year and the Prime Minister’s Literary Awards and long-listed in the 2009 Walkley Awards.